-- nitend\han is the last time step used for harmonic analysis - nstep\han is the time step frequency for harmonic analysis - nb\ana is the number of harmonics to analyse - tname is an array with names of tidal constituents to analyse
+- nit000_han is the first time step used for harmonic analysis - nitend_han is the last time step used for harmonic analysis - nstep_han is the time step frequency for harmonic analysis - nb_ana is the number of harmonics to analyse - tname is an array with names of tidal constituents to analyse nit000_han and nitend_han must be between nit000 and nitend of the simulation.
+The restart capability is not implemented.